hsherl/hsherl.github.io/content/teaching/supervisions/set-texts.md

 Here are the topics, questions, and reading lists for the Part IA Set texts supervisions in the Philosophy Tripos at Cambridge.
 Students must choose just one question per week when more than one is listed.
 Since there are three thinkers for the four weeks, students must choose two questions from one of them.

+The extended reading list with secondary readings can for the moment be found on Moodle.

 # Plato's *Meno*

 - ‘Socrates is only vulnerable to the paradox of inquiry because he insists, absurdly, that one must know the definition of something before one can know anything else about it.’
 Discuss.